Sunny-Hack/Seek-CAD/README.md

 - How to construct 3D CAD models from JSON files using APIs from OpenCascade (e.g., exporting models as STEP files)
 - How to convert JSON files into a code-based representation
 - How to regenerate a unified JSON format from code
-- How to convert our data format into the JSON format used by **DeepCAD** (https://github.com/rundiwu/DeepCAD), enabling convenient downstream processing
+- How to convert our data format into the JSON format required by [**DeepCAD**](https://github.com/rundiwu/DeepCAD), making data exchange convenient for users who rely on DeepCAD scripts.

 These examples are intended to facilitate data visualization, format conversion, and integration with existing CAD learning pipelines.